-Key Strategic Focus Annual Objectives Selected Key Performance Method 2015 Target 2015 73/2008 of 20.12.2007 557/2014 of 6.05.2014 Indicator (KPI) KPI 13: Target to measure the estimated number of reported Full-Time Equivalents (FTEs) based in the EU that can be considered as directly related to the IMI programme The estimated total number of FTEs reported by the projects as being directly related to the IMI programme will be reported for KPI 17.
+Key Strategic Annual Objectives Link to the Council Regulations setting up IMI JU & IMI2 JU Selected Key Performance Method 2015 Target Focus 2015 73/2008 of 20.12.2007 1 557/2014 of 6.05.2014 2 Indicator (KPI) KPI 13: Target to measure the estimated number of reported Full-Time Equivalents (FTEs) based in the EU that can be considered as directly related to the IMI programme The estimated total number of FTEs reported by the projects as being directly related to the IMI programme will be reported for KPI 17.
 The data will be collected directly from the consortia through SOFIA or via an annual survey.
 KPI 13: ≥ 1500 SME participation IMI JU projects promote the participation of SMEs Article 2(e) Article 2(a) Article 1(c) in Statutes of IMI2 JU KPI 14: Target percentage of participants in signed Grant Agreements that are SMEs KPI 15: Target percentage of overall budget for projects that has been allocated to SMEs Calculation is based on the latest available data extracted from IMI applications SOFIA and QlikView.
 Participations in IMI projects may count the same organisation multiple times when the same organisation is involved in several project in line with current practice.
-All participations from the start of IMI up the end of the year under review are considered in this calculation KPI 14: ≥20% KPI 15: ≥20% Patient participation IMI JU projects promote the involvement of patient organisations ■ Article 2 Article 2(a)Article 1(c)in Statutesof IMI2 JU KPI 16: Target percentage of projects involving patients organisations as consortium partners, members of Advisory Boards, Ethical Advisory Boards or on consultancy basis for topics of relevance Calculation is based on the latest available data extracted from IMI applications SOFIA and QlikView for the project partners Participations in IMI projects may count the same KPI 16: 100%
+All participations from the start of IMI up the end of the year under review are considered in this calculation KPI 14: ≥20% KPI 15: ≥20% Patient participation IMI JU projects promote the involvement of patient organisations Article 2 Article 2(a) Article 1(c) in Statutes of IMI2 KPI 16: Target percentage of projects involving patients organisations as consortium partners, members of Advisory Boards, Ethical Advisory Boards or on consultancy basis for topics of relevance Calculation is based on the latest available data extracted from IMI applications SOFIA and QlikView for the project partners Participations in IMI projects may count the same organisation multiple times KPI 16 : 100%

-Key Strategic Annual Objectives Link to the Council Regulations setting up IMI JU 8 IMI2 JU 8 IMI2 JU Selected Key Performance Method 2015 Target Focus 2015 73/2008 of 20.12.2007 557/2014 of 6.05.2014 Indicator (KPI) as identified in the Call text.
-KPI 17: Target to measure impact for patients organisation multiple times when the same organisation is involved in several project in line with current practice If necessary, additional complementary information may also be collected as part of an annual survey of the consortia For KPI 16, the methodology for capturing this information and baseline data for establishing the target will be determined in coordination with the European Commission in 2015 KPI 17: Baseline data will be collected in 2015 Impact on society IMI JU projects address the unmet healthcare needs, e.g. chronic, emerging or diseases lacking effective treatment Article 2 Article 2 KPI 18: Target to measure additional impact on society For KPI 18, the methodology for capturing the information and the baseline data for establishing the target will be determined in 2014-2015 KPI 18: Baseline data will be collected in 2015 Information, communication and dissemination The Programme Office raises the awareness of IMI JU and IMI2 JU among all target groups Article 1(g) in Statutes of IMI JU KPI 19: Target number of average monthly visitors to the IMI website Average number of monthly unique visitors as reported by Google Analytics for the year under review KPI 19 : ≥10 000
+Key Strategic Annual Objectives Link to the Council Regulations setting up IMI JU & IMI2 JU 2015 Selected Key Performance Method 2015 Target Focus 2015 73/2008 of 20.12.2007 1 557/2014 of 6.05.2014 2 Indicator (KPI) JU KPI 17: Target to measure impact for patients when the same organisation is involved in several project in line with current practice If necessary, additional complementary information may also be collected as part of an annual survey of the consortia For KPI 16, the methodology for capturing this information and baseline data for establishing the target will be determined in coordination with the European Commission in 2015 KPI 17: Baseline data will be collected in 2015 Impact on society IMI JU projects address the unmet healthcare needs, e.g. chronic, emerging or diseases lacking effective treatment Article 2 Article 2 KPI 18: Target to measure additional impact on society For KPI 18, the methodology for capturing the information and the baseline data for establishing the target will be determined in 2014-2015 KPI 18: Baseline data will be collected in 2015 Information, communication and dissemination The Programme Office raises the awareness of IMI JU and IMI2 JU among all target groups Article 1(g) in Statutes of IMI JU KPI 20: Target to measure the Average number of monthly unique visitors as reported by Google Analytics for the year under review For KPI 20, the methodology for capturing the information and the baseline data for establishing the target will be determined in 2015 KPI 19: ≥10 000 KPI 20: Baseline data will be collected in 2015 and used to determine the appropriate target